Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 20. See Fern Grotto

-Embark on a two-mile round-trip riverboat cruise along the Wailua River and enjoy views of Kauai that are breathtaking!
+Embark on a 2-mile round-trip riverboat cruise along the Wailua River and enjoy breathtaking views of Kauai!

 Fern Grotto is a popular Kauai attraction and one of the top things to do in Lihue Kauai.
 Image of two women taking a photo of Fern Grotto.